 mid-day journalist Ranjeet Jadhav also had a very exhilarating moment as he captured the rare sight of a leopard feasting on its kill at Aarey Milk Colony.

-Wild animal attacks in metropolitan cities is not a rare phenomenon and Mumbai is no stranger to this as well.
-Over the years, there have been various attacks by leopards in the city of Mumbai.
-Not only has this created panic amongst Mumbaikars but also puts a question on security of life.
-We give you some incidents when leopards attacks in certain areas of Mumbai caused havoc
+Wild animal straying into human habitats in metropolitan cities is not a rare phenomenon and Mumbai is no stranger to this as well.
+Over the years, there have been various instances when leopards have strayed into the city of Mumbai from nearby forests, mainly in search of prey.
+We showcase a few incidents when leopards have been spotted in human habitats in Mumbai